 We bought our first travel trailer in 2014, and we quickly discovered we weren’t prepared for the process.
-Since we had purchased many automobiles in our lifetimes, we thought the steps for our RV purchase would be fairly similar; however, we soon learned that buying an RV is quite different from buying an automobile.
-Before you buy your first RV, you should consider these 5 items:
+Since we had purchased many automobiles in our lifetimes, we thought the steps for our RV purchase would be fairly similar.
+But we soon learned that buying an RV is quite different from buying an automobile.
+Before you buy your first travel trailer, consider these five items:

 Before purchasing our first travel trailer, we knew we needed to consider whether the weight and length of the trailer would work with our tow vehicle.
 Later, we came to realize there’s a lot more to it than that.